BC-CSCI-1102-F18-MW/ps0.5/README.md

 #### Windows

-What follows is a cribbed version of instructions specified on SW's algs4 website for adding the `algs4.jar` library to the `CLASSPATH` for Windows.
+What follows comes from the instructions on SW's algs4 website for adding the `algs4.jar` library to the `CLASSPATH` for Windows.

 1. Windows 7: Start -> Computer -> System Properties -> Advanced system settings -> Environment Variables -> User variables -> CLASSPATH.
 Windows 8 and 10: Search -> System (Control Panel) -> Advanced system settings -> Environment Variables -> User variables -> CLASSPATH.